 Sharon Pereira joined the AASRA board of directors as it's treasurer in 2019.
 He is a Chartered Professional Accountant with 10 years of diversified experience in internal and external reporting and full cycle accounting.
 Sharon and his wife live in Calgary with their three very active children.

-Youth & Social Media Director (interim)
+Youth & Social Media Director & Director at Large

 Jesse Florkowski was introduced to AASRA at a young age by Gwen Davies because of his passion for the game of golf.
 AASRA has since opened the door to so many possibilities that Jesse is so grateful for.
 He now travels the world competing against the best amputee golfers, earning several major accolades and championships along the way.
 During the winter months, Jesse participates in 10 pin bowling and plays in a number of tournaments throughout Alberta.
 As a youth, Jesse represented Alberta at the YBC Nationals.
 Jesse recently married his best friend Rayvn in the summer of 2020, and now they are expecting their first child in March 2021.
 His hometown community involvement has grown in the last few years and he is now looking forward to being on and supporting the AASRA Board of Directors and its membership.